unifyai/.github/profile/README.rst

     </div>
     <br clear="all" />

-What is Unify?
+Why Unify?
 ______________
-We're on a mission to unify and simplify the LLM landscape.
-Unify lets you:
+LLMs are *incredibly* unpredictable.
+You need to be **really** sure that your application will be well behaved before releasing it out into the wild.
+Most existing LLM infra is too focused on “magic” demos, which can be great, but the deep layers of abstraction often obfuscate what’s actually going on 📚, making things seem much more complex than they really are…

+The core building blocks of LLMs are *remarkably* simple, LLMs take in text and return text, and there are only a small number of knobs that can be turned to try and improve their performance.
+The process for building high-quality LLM apps is:

+1. Add unit tests (evals) ❓
+2. See if they pass ✅
+3. Iterate on system message, in-context example, available tools etc. until they do 🔁
+4. Beta test with users and find failure modes from production traffic 🚦
+5. Convert these into unit tests 🗂️
+6. Repeat! 🔝

+Unify strips away all unnecessary abstractions, making it easy to start this LLM flywheel spinning for new projects, and incrementally scale them up to production-grade apps 🔥

 * **🔑 Use any LLM from any Provider**: With a single interface, you can use all LLMs from all providers by simply changing one string.
-No need to manage several API keys or handle different input-output formats.
-Unify handles all of that for you!
+No need to manage several API keys or handle different input-output formats!

-* **📊 Improve LLM Performance**: Add your own custom tests and evals, and benchmark your own prompts on all models and providers.
-Compare quality, cost and speed, and iterate on your system prompt until all tests pass, and you can deploy your app!
+* **📊 Get your App Actually Working**: Start your LLM data flywheel, and incrementally scale up your app to get production-grade performance!

-* **🔀 Route to the Best LLM**: Improve quality, cost and speed by routing to the perfect model and provider for each individual prompt.
+* **🔀 Route to the Best LLM**: Improve speed and cost by routing to the optimal model and provider for each individual prompt.

 Get Started
 ___________